-Students will be evaluated for their performance each week.
-Student Conduct/Evaluations seeks to measure or rate the quality of a students' work or behavior using a scoring guide.
+You will be evaluated on your performance and interactions with peers each week.
+You Conduct/Evaluations seek to measure or rate the quality of your work or behavior using a scoring guide.
 A 10-point rubric was designed to focus on work or behavior typically in order to improve employability skills.
-This assessment is meant to be used as a benchmark so students can adjust performance and increase levels of academic achievement.
-The instructor will input the students' grade for that week.
+This assessment is meant to be used as a benchmark so you can adjust performance and increased levels of academic achievement.
+The instructor will input your grade each week.